google/clspv/docs/OpenCLCOnVulkan.md

   - The binding number for the struct containing the POD arguments is one more than the highest non-POD argument.

+By default this option is enabled.
+To disable this behavior, pass `-cluster-pod-kernel-args=0` to the compiler.

 #### Example descriptor set mapping